-This is a standard required technique when evaluating functions over a 2D mesh, say sin(xv)cos(xv), which then gives a result with shape (Nx+1,Ny+1).
+This is a standard required technique when evaluating functions over a 2D mesh, say sin(xv)\cos(xv), which then gives a result with shape (Nx+1,Ny+1).
+Calling I(xv, yv) and f(xv, yv, t[n]) will now return I and f values for the entire set of mesh points.